hannahbee91/nuxbt/README.md

 - Use your terminal to control a Nintendo Switch with a keyboard.
 - Use a macro from your terminal, browser, or Python script
 - Use the NUXBT Python API to write programs to control your Nintendo Switch.
-- Primitive loop support in macros.
+- Robust loop support for macros in the webapp.
 - In-depth command line interface.
-- Support for emulating multiple controllers at once.
+- Support for emulating multiple controllers at once (requires multiple bluetooth adapters).
 - Support for fast connection or reconnection to a Nintendo Switch.
-- Emulated ontrollers support thread-safe access.
+- Emulated controllers support thread-safe access.
 - Record and replay macros through the webapp.

 ## Installation